meizuflux/private-destination/readme.md

 $ psql [options] < schema.sql
 ```

-then run `scripts/admin.py [--dev]` and follow the prompt. this will create an admin user with the credentials you provide
+then run `scripts/admin.py [--production]` and follow the prompt. this will create an admin user with the credentials you provide

-# http codes
-`401` is for when the user is not logged in

-`403` is for when the user is logged in but not allowed to view the resource

 # todo list
 email with `sendinblue`